TV-Rename/tvrename/about.md

 ## What TVRename is...
 On the surface TVRename will "fix" the names of downloaded TV Show files: -

-Say you've downloaded a few TV Show episodes, they will probably have names like:
+Say you've downloaded a few TV Show episodes, they will probably have names like: -

 > ***Grey's.Anatomy.S03E04.blah.xvid.avi***

-and you want them named with the show and episode name and the season and episode number like:
+But you want them named with the show and episode name and the season and episode number like: -

 > ***Greys Anatomy - S03E04 - What I Am.avi***